frankshearar/Home/NuGet-Verify-Command.md

 * For each signature present
     * Type of signature (_author_ or _repository_)
     * Hashing algorithm used for signature
+    * Information about the signing certificate
+    * Information about the timestamper certificate

 **detailed**

-* Information about each signing certificate and chain
+* Information about signing certificate's chain
+* Information about Timestamper certificate's chain

+For each certificate show:
 * Issued to
 * Issued by
 * Expires
-    * Fingerprint
+* Sha1 Fingerprint
-*  Information about each Timestamper certificate and chain
-    * Issued to
-    * Issued by
-    * Expires
-    * Fingerprint
+* Fingerprint with provided algorithm in -FingerprintAlgorithm option

 Warnings are errors should be displayed if present no matter the verbosity level chosen.